-650 registered in the Codeheat contest 2017/18 and learnt how to participate in the developer community with FOSSASIA.
+650 registered in the Codeheat contest 2017/18 and learnt how to participate in the FOSSASIA developer community.

 2000+ merged pull requests

 More than 2000 pull requests were merged during the contest.
 Participants also submitted scrum reports, wrote blog posts and created entirely new projects in the FOSSASIA community.

 Mentors are developers, engineers, university students, professors, and generally contributors who love to share and be a part of our open source community.
 They help creating better software for a better and just world.